 Bulls beat Warriors 94-87 in 1st game without Durant

-Golden State Warriors center Zaza Pachulia, right, drives against Chicago Bulls center Robin Lopez during the first half of an NBA basketball game Thursday, March 2, 2017, in Chicago.
-Chicago Bulls guard Dwyane Wade, right, shoots against Golden State Warriors guard Patrick McCaw during the first half of an NBA basketball game Thursday, March 2, 2017, in Chicago.
+Chicago Bulls guard Dwyane Wade, center, looks to pass between Golden State Warriors guard Patrick McCaw, left, and center Zaza Pachulia during the first half of an NBA basketball game Thursday, March 2, 2017, in Chicago.
+Scattered snow showers during the evening.

 Add your comments below